Son of drug kingpin 'El Chapo' pleads not guilty to drug trafficking charges in Chicago

 CHICAGO — (AP) — Joaquín Guzmán López, a son of notorious drug kingpin “El Chapo,” pleaded not guilty to drug trafficking and other charges Tuesday, days after an astonishing capture in the U.S.

-Guzmán López, dressed in an orange jumpsuit, stood with feet shackled as federal prosecutors in Chicago detailed a five-count indictment that also includes weapons charges.
-He declined a Spanish interpreter and answered most of U.S. District Judge Sharon Coleman's questions designed to determine if he understood the proceedings with a simple, “Yes, your honor.”
+Guzmán López, dressed in an orange jumpsuit, stood with feet shackled as federal prosecutors in Chicago detailed a five-count indictment that also includes money laundering, conspiracy and weapons charges.
+He declined a Spanish interpreter and answered most of U.S. District Judge Sharon Coleman's questions designed to assess his health and determine whether he understood the proceedings with a simple, “Yes, your honor.”

 Guzmán López and Ismael "El Mayo" Zambada, a longtime of Mexico's Sinaloa cartel were arrested by U.S. authorities in the El Paso, Texas-area last week, according to the Justice Department.
 Both men, who face multiple charges in the U.S., oversaw the trafficking of "tens of thousands of pounds of drugs into the United States, along with related violence," according to the FBI.